al-caveman/cavemancms/content_raw/ontological_argument_failed/article.md

       that the ontological argument is pointless.
 There is still a lot of good reasons to follow God's path.
 IMO God's path is the best path to follow.

+#ontological_arg_failed
-# where does the ontological argument go wrong
+where does the ontological argument go wrong

 The argument starts by defining God as: